 We have a variety of Cardinal stuffed animals and Cardinal bird gifts here at Jeannie's Cottage.
-The cardinal stuffed animals include Redford the Beanie Baby stuffed animal, Wild Republic Cardinal Key Clip, a Cardinal Luv Pet from Russ, a Jim Shore Cardinal ornament, and Jim Shore Cardinal Figurines.
+The cardinal stuffed animals include Redford the Beanie Baby stuffed animal, Cabin Critters plush cardinal, Wild Republic Cardinal Key Clip, a number of Jim Shore Cardinal Figurines.
 The Cardinal gifts include a cardinal keepsake box from K&M, a little tealite holder, and some cardinal ornaments.
 There is a Bejeweled Enamel Cardinal Trinket Box, Folkmanis Cardinal Finger Puppet, Ganz Mini Glass Cardinal, a S'mores Red Cardinal Ornament, cardinal salt and pepper shakers, an Ibis and Orchid Cardinal Wall Vase and Night Lights.

 The male Northern Cardinal (Cardinalis cardinalis) is unmistakable.
 It is bright red with crest, a black face and stout red bill.
 The female is a light brown edged with red on the crest, wings and tail.

 This is our only crested bird with a conical beak except in the Southwest, where it is replaced by the Pyrrhuloxia.
 The Cardinal is about 8 to 9 inches (20-23 cm) long.
 The Cardinal feeds on grape, holly, blackberry, wild seeds and many kinds of insects.
 It likes to feed on the ground in the open and nests in thickets.
 Gardens are a favorite place.